peterddrummond/xspde_matlab/doc/source/projects.rst

 Note that:

-- :attr:`in.ensembles` is the number of trajectories averaged over
+- :attr:`ensembles` is the number of trajectories averaged over
-- :attr:`in.points` is the number of time-points integrated and graphed
+- :attr:`points` is the number of time-points integrated and graphed

 xSPDE projects